 If you’re not using a mold, pour by the spoonful onto a sheet of parchment paper.
 (This is the messiest way!)

 Let the candy sit, undisturbed, until cool.
-If using the powdered sugar method, lightly coat both sides and store in a jar in the refrigerator for several weeks or in single layers, between sheets of wax paper, in the freezer for several months.
+If using the powdered sugar method, lightly coat both sides with the sugar and store in single layers, between sheets of parchment or freezer paper.

-If using 100% honey, you may find these store best in single layers, between wax paper, in the freezer.
+If using 100% honey, these tend to store best in the freezer or fridge, from the start.

 Herb Options List: